Hope (Our Lady Peace song)

 "Hope" is a song by Canadian rock band Our Lady Peace.
 It was the third single released from their debut 1994 album, Naveed.
-It was included on the compilation album 10 of Modern Rock's Best...

 Origin

 When first being recorded, the song was titled "Sunflower" and had a psychedelic style, and, according to Jeremy Taggart, a Police vibe out of the bridge.

 Music video

 The music video for the song shows the band playing in a smoky bar.
 It switches back and forth to a woman in a sunflower field who seems lost.
 It shows her and another man doing various unusual things.